SOFTS-London cocoa climbs to fresh 46-year peak

-LONDON, Sept 6 (Reuters) - London cocoa futures on ICE hit fresh 46-year peaks on Wednesday as supply concerns persist amid pessimistic weather reports in West Africa, while white sugar came off Tuesday's 12-year-highs.
+NEW YORK, Sept 6 (Reuters) - London cocoa futures on ICE hit fresh 46-year peaks on Wednesday as supply concerns persisted amid pessimistic weather reports in West Africa, while white sugar moved away from Tuesday's 12-year-highs.

 COCOA

-* Dealers cited concerns over recent weather developments in top producing region West Africa, which are adding to existing worries the market is heading into a third straight deficit in the 2023/24 (October to September) season.
+* Dealers cited concerns over recent weather developments in West Africa, the top producing region, which are adding to existing worries the market is heading into a third straight deficit in the 2023/24 (October to September) season.

 SUGAR

-* Sugar prices in India, one of the world's top sugar growers, have jumped to their highest in six years, driven by production concerns raised by limited rainfall in the country's main growing regions.

 * Shares of Indian sugar producers surged overnight amid the production concerns.
-The market fears the high prices could discourage New Delhi from allowing sugar exports.
+The market fears the high prices could discourage the Indian government from allowing sugar exports.

 COFFEE